Why we exist

 Risk always explicit

-Open and verifiable code
+Open source and verifiable

-Our example bots are open source.
-You see every line before running it.
+Our sample bots are open source.
+You see every line before running.
 Technical transparency, not a black box.

 How we evaluate brokers